Bihu: Bohag Bihu

-The folk songs associated with the Bohag Bihu are called Bihugeets or Bihu songs.
+The folk songs associated with the Bohag Bihu are called Bihu geets or Bihu songs.
 The form of celebration and rites vary among different demographic groups.

 The Seven days

 Bohag Bihu or Rongali Bihu festival continues for seven days and called as Haat Bihu.
 The seven days are known as Chot Bihu, Goru Bihu, Manuh Bihu, Kutum Bihu, Senehi Bihu, Mela Bihu and Chera Bihu.

 Goru Bihu: The goru bihu or cattle worship rites are observed on the last day of the year.
 The cattle are washed, smeared with ground turmeric and other pastes, struck with sprigs of dighalati and makhiyati and endeared to be healthy and productive (lao kha, bengena kha, bosore bosore barhi ja / maar xoru, baper xoru, toi hobi bor bor goru—eat gourd, eat brinjal, grow from year to year / your mother is small, your father is small, but you be a large one).
 The old cattle ropes are cast away through the legs and new ropes are tied to them, and they are allowed to roam anywhere they wished for the entire day.

-Manuh Bihu: The New Year day, the day after the goru bihu, is called the manuh bihu.
+Manuh Bihu: The New Year Day, the day after the goru bihu, is called the manuh bihu.
 Elders are shown respect, with gifts of bihuwan (a gamosa), a hachoti (kerchief), a cheleng etc., and their blessings are sought.
 Children are given new clothes, and Husori singing begins on this day, and people visit their relatives and friends.

 Husori: Village elders move from household to households singing carols, also in the style of bihu geets, called husoris.